 - SAS used to have a big advantage of deploying end to end infrastructure (Visual Analytics, Data warehouse, Data quality, reporting and analytics), which has been mitigated by integration / support of R on platforms like SAP HANA and Tableau.
 It is still, far away from seamless integration like SAS, but the journey has started.

-Clearly, there is no winner in this race yet.
+We see the market slightly bending towards Python in today’s scenario.
 It will be pre-mature to place bets on what will prevail, given the dynamic nature of industry.
 Depending on your circumstances (career stage, financials etc.) you can add your own weights and come up with what might be suitable for you.
 Here are a few specific scenarios:

 - If you are a fresher entering in analytics industry (specifically so in India), I would recommend to learn SAS as your first language.
 It is easy to learn and holds highest job market share.